srdjag/srdjag/README.md

 - 🔭 I’m currently working on **several freelance and personal projects**

-- 💼 I'm currently employed as full stack web developer at **i-Logic Internet Marketing Solutions.**
+- 💼 I'm currently employed as full stack web developer at **LoginEKO.**

 - 📫 How to reach me **srdjagunjic@gmail.com**